 To get a credit card, you apply for one at one of the credit card companies - Wallet Hub has great comparison sites to check, compare, and apply.
 Thank you so much for writing and best wishes to you!

-While we can’t tell you for sure how many credit cards you should have, the more data that’s at your disposal, the easier it will be to make that decision.
+The more data that’s at your disposal, the easier it will be to decide how many credit cards you should have.
 WalletHub can help with free daily credit score updates and personalized credit-improvement advice.

 Closing a credit card with zero balance is not a good idea if that card has no annual fee.
 Any credit card you manage responsibly, even an unused one, reflects positively on your credit history.
 So closing such a card will have a negative impact on your credit standing.
 But it can be worth it if your card is costly or if you’re worried about falling victim to fraud while you’re not keeping a close eye on it.… read full answer